Scandy-co/scandy-core-sdk/README.md

 #### 3D scan to file:

 * Initialize the scanner
-  * Either using a pre-recorded `.rrf` file or live data from a pico flexx.
+  * Either using a pre-recorded `.rrf` file or live data from an attached sensor.
 * Start a preview, so as to visualize what the depth sensor "sees"
 * Adjust scan resolution to fit the use-case
   * Use high resolution for detailed scans
   * Use low resolution for fast scans
-  * Use medium resolution for somewhere inbetween
+  * Use medium resolution for somewhere in-between
 * Adjust the scan size to fit the size of the scan subject
 * Start the scan
 * Scan for some period of time.
 Determined by a button press, timer, API call of some sort, etc..